 2. Pat dry with kitchen towels.
 Make sure to remove the excess liquid properly, otherwise your scallops will not sear properly when you cook them.
 Instead of seared scallops, you will have steamed scallops.
 Trust me on this.

-Scallops this big are so juicy and tender when cooked properly!
+That's the scallop against the backdrop of my palm.
+Scallops this big are so juicy and tender when cooked properly! |

 3. Sprinkle the scallops lightly with salt and freshly ground black pepper.